13 Things You Should Never Do at the Airport

 Go easy on the perfume or aftershave

 Airports and airplanes are crammed: You can make everyone’s experience a bit less unpleasant if you minimize your scent of choice.
 In fact, antiperspirant will be enough to get you through (and protect your seatmates), says Davis.
-Check out the 20 airplane myths you really need to stop believing.
+Going overboard with scents is one of the inconsiderate airplane habits passengers need to stop.

 Don’t ask a pilot for directions